What is CBD?

 Values vary from person to person, understand what you value the most.
-Needs change and what might fit you now, may not fit you later.
+Needs change and what might fit you now, may not fit later.
 It is a never ending cycle.
-Simple little things can help you find the right product like quizzes or reviews, but it all starts with knowing what you want in terms of your needs and quality.
+Simple little things can help you find the right product such as quizzes or reviews, but it all starts with knowing what you want in terms of your needs and quality.

 What Do I Look For In A CBD Brand?

 Transparency, transparency, transparency!
-A company that is not transparent is not right for you.
-Several hundred warning letters have been issued by the FDA from 2015 to 2021 for products found to not claim the levels of CBD they promised to contain.
+A company not willing to be transparent is not interested in what is right for you.
+From 2015 to 2021, several hundred warning letters have been issued by the FDA for products found to not contain the levels of CBD they promised.

 There are many things to look for in a CBD brand and transparency is among the top.
 Here’s an easy and thought provoking list to help you find a trustworthy company with customer health and transparency in mind.

 - Do some investigation into hemp sourcing.The United States has one of the strictest hemp production systems based on Good Agricultural Practices (GAP).
 If hemp is derived outside of the USA, pay close attention to COA’s.

 - Verify the CBD brand knows and tracks where/how the hemp was grown and they know how the manufacturer is processing and manufacturing the CBD products.
 Many new CBD users get ripped off with flashy sales on sub-par or even harmful CBD products.